Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Core 1.9.1

-* Fixed an issue which caused the duplicate query parameters in the deep link to be removed.
+* Fixed an issue that was causing duplicate question parameters in a deep link to be removed.

 ### Android Signal 1.0.4